varun-sambanni/UITracker/readme.md

 ### 2. React

 Instead of importing the file in the index.html in the public folder.
-It can direcly be imported in App.js of the react app.
+It can direcly be imported in App.js of the React app.
 The UseEffect will make sure the start function is called after the DOM has been rendered.

 #### EXAMPLE